brianvanderburg2/taskrun/doc/readme.txt

     passed to the shell.
 This variable can specify additional OS environment variables to pass to the shell or override, as a dictionary.
 This is evaluated with substitution.

+_SHELLFILTER_
+    A "|" separated list of filter names to apply to substitutions by default.
+    This is only used by env.capture adn env.run.
+Within a string, a forced filter can be specified by appending the filters to the variable:

+        "$(NAME|esc|flatten")

+    Filters can be disabled by appending an empty filter list:

+        "$(NAME|)"

+    If neither of these are used, then the filters specified by this variable are applied from the capture and run methods.

 Examples